 If you (or someone you know) may have experienced a sexual assault or unwanted sexual contact of any kind, tell someone what happened.
 Help and support are available.

 (choose one or more of the following)

-Speak with Ashley Place, Assistant Director of Residential Life and Title IX Coordinator to discuss pursuing a formal complaint through College procedures (315-859-4020).
+Speak with Catherine Berryman, Director of Community Standards (Title IX Coordinator) to discuss pursuing a formal complaint through College procedures (315-859-4020).

 Conversations will be kept private, but the Title IX Coordinator is required to take some form of action in order to prevent further acts from occurring on our campus.

 Contact Campus Safety or the Title IX Coordinator to arrange for a meeting with the New York State Police or the Oneida County Sheriff.
 This can happen simultaneously with filing a complaint with the College.

 Contact the New York State Police directly at 1-844-845-7269.

 Filing a police report does NOT obligate you to follow through with legal action but it does preserve physical evidence.

 Hamilton College prohibits harassment, which is defined as:

 Verbal or physical conduct based on a person's race, color, religion, creed, ethnicity, gender or gender identity, age, sexual and affectional orientation/associations, or mental/physical disabilities that is sufficiently severe, pervasive, persistent or patently offensive that it has the purpose or effect of unreasonably interfering with that person's work or academic performance, or that creates an intimidating, hostile, or offensive working, educational, or living environment, from both a subjective (the complainant's) and an objective (any reasonable person's) viewpoint.